-Evaluation Criteria Implementation Status Deviations from "the Corporate Governance Best-Practice Evaluation Criteria Yes No Explanation Principles for TWSE/TPEx Lister Companies" and Reasons (8) Implementation of customer relations policies V Advance best-ever total customer services with customer system to understand behavior, to provide technology and innovative services with enhanced values; provide high-quality network for internet communication; active care for customers with convenient and accelerated 2-way communication channels; inspect all physical stores' service quality using "On-site Inspection of Service Quality Protocol"; offer 24x7 call center and online customer services, in order to continue improving customer satisfaction; offer paper-less payment choices (such as short message service, or SMS, e-mail, voice, etc.) in order to adhere to carbon reduction policy.
-None (9) Insurances for directors and supervisors (9) Insurances for directors and supervisors The Company's directors and supervisors The Company's directors and supervisoral fields, facilitating the best interest of the Company and protect directors and supervisor and financial loss brought by this conducting their duties, the Company and properties insurances for them respective terms of the office, repotential liabilities in order to mit damages; insurance execution st BoD; the details of the insurance The Company's directors and supervisors provide professional and objective opinions from their varied professional fields, facilitating the decision making in the best interest of the Company and shareholders.
+Implementation Status Deviations from "the Corporate Governance Best-Practice Evaluation Criteria Yes No Explanation Principles for TWSE/TPEx Listed Companies" and Reasons (8) Implementation of customer relations policies √ Advance best-ever total customer services with customer system to understand behavior, to provide technology and innovative services with enhanced values; provide high-quality network for internet communication; active care for customers with convenient and accelerated 2-way communication channels; inspect all physical stores' service quality using "On-site Inspection of Service Quality Protocol"; offer 24x7 call center and online customer services, in order to continue improving customer satisfaction; offer paper-less payment choices (such as short message service, or SMS, e-mail, voice, etc.) in order to adhere to carbon reduction policy.
+None (9) Insurances for directors and supervisors √ The Company's directors and supervisors provide professional and objective opinions from their varied professional fields, facilitating the decision making in the best interest of the Company and shareholders.
 To protect directors and supervisors from individual liability and financial loss brought by third party lawsuits, while conducting their duties, the Company has purchased appropriate insurances for them according to their respective terms of the office, responsibility scopes and potential liabilities in order to minimize potential material damages; insurance execution status are reported to the BoD; the details of the insurances coverage are also informed to the directors.
-None - nproved and priority measures to reinforce matters haven't b uation System released by the Corporate Governance Center Matters already improved direct webs In 20 hour of Co Com all co BoD established Strategy Committee, consisting of 8 director ctors, of which responsibilities and operating status are fully of site and annual report (Item 2.14).
-118, all of the Company's independent directors have complet is in accordance to Taiwan Stock Exchange Corporation's "Di ontinuing Education for Directors and Supervisors of TWSE I panies" (Item 2.25); all other directors except one representa ontinuing education hours (Item 2.24).
-The Company shall adv t in 2019. disclosed on the corporate ed their continuing education rections for the Implementation Listed and TPEx Listed tive director have also completed Matters to be improved Sto ock E npany shall continue and complete all directors continuing ed xchange Corporation's "Directions for the Implementation of ('s and Supervisors of TWSE Listed and TPEx Listed Compan Continuing Education for
+None nproved and priority measures to reinforce matters haven't buation System released by the Corporate Governance Center Matters already improved direct websin 20 hour of Com all co BoD established Strategy Committee, consisting of 8 directors, of which responsibilities and operating status are fully diste and annual report (Item 2.14).
+118, all of the Company's independent directors have completes in accordance to Taiwan Stock Exchange Corporation's "Disontinuing Education for Directors and Supervisors of TWSE Impanies" (Item 2.25); all other directors except one representation on the properties of the company shall adverting 2019. disclosed on the corporate ed their continuing education rections for the Implementation Listed and TPEx Listed tive director have also completed Matters to be improved Sto ock E mpany shall continue and complete all directors continuing ed xchange Corporation's "Directions for the Implementation of ( is and Supervisors of TWSE Listed and TPEx Listed Compani Continuing Education for